Schedule Windows Server Backup to Remote Shared Folder

 After the backup finishes, you can easily locate the image backup in File Explorer.
 Moreover, you can mount the backup to see what was backed up or restore it.
 If you do not like the way of Windows Server Backup schedule to remote shared folder, AOMEI Backupper Server is your choice.

-Tips: AOMEI has another program called AOMEI Backupper Network which enables you to backup multiple computers over network on one central management console.
+Tips: AOMEI has another program called AOMEI Centralized Backupper which enables you to backup multiple computers over network on one central management console.